l1lgadil1/finance-tracking-web/memory-bank/progress.md

 - Improved dashboard layout with collapsible sidebar and content-first approach.
 - Enhanced mobile experience with optimized header and navigation patterns.
 - Implemented horizontal tab-based navigation for the Settings page on mobile.
+- Transactions page enhanced with real-time updates and improved UI/UX.

 ## What Works